Table of Contents

 Depression Therapy at Agape Treatment Center

 At Agape Treatment Center we have extensive experience treating dual diagnosis disorders of all types and severities.
 Our team of experienced professionals is made up of licensed specialists in the realms of substance abuse and mental health.
-If you are somebody you love has been struggling with depression and substance abuse, seeking professional treatment in a dual diagnosis addiction treatment center is extremely important.
+If you or somebody you love has been struggling with depression and substance abuse, seeking professional treatment in a dual diagnosis addiction treatment center is extremely important.
 For long-term sobriety to be achieved, all underlying mental health conditions and addictions must be tackled simultaneously.
 To learn more about our dual diagnosis treatment program, call us today.
 We look forward to speaking with you soon and getting you or your loved one started on the path to lifelong recovery and comprehensive healing.